mozilla/data-docs/concepts/pipeline/http_edge_spec.md

 * *500* - internal error

 ## Forwarding to S3
-As a failsafe, we archive the incoming requests to S3 with as little processing as possible.
+As a fail-safe, we archive the incoming requests to S3 with as little processing as possible.
 Requests are written to local files and rotated and uploaded externally to the web server.

 ## Other Considerations
 ### Compression